minhhungit/msmq-grafana-dashboard/README.md

 ![image](https://github.com/minhhungit/msmq-grafana-dashboard/assets/2279508/086c22ff-b545-486e-b37f-3d11dbb4b668)

-## Installation - This bellow tutorial for v1
+## Installation - This bellow tutorial for version 1, do the same for version 2 - remember to change parameters

 ### Install MSMQ Exporter as a Windows Service